Thiagarajar College of Engineering

 Thiagarajar College of Engineering (TCE) is an Government-aided autonomous institution located in Thiruparankundram, Madurai, Tamil Nadu, India.
-It is affiliated to Anna University, Madurai.
+It is affiliated to Anna University.

 History

 Thiagarajar College of Engineering is one of several educational institutions founded by the late philanthropist and industrialist Karumuttu Thiagarajan Chettiar.
 TCE was established in 1957 under the University of Madras.
 The courses offered in TCE are approved by the All India Council for Technical Education, New Delhi.
 TCE was granted autonomy in the year 1987.